AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Subscriptions.md

 Subscription Information
 -----------------------

-A Subscription is used to consume data from a Topic.
+A Subscription consumes data from a Topic.
 Multiple Subscriptions can retrieve data from a single Topic.

+A Subscription can consume data from a Topic in a different Namespace.
+However, the Topic's Namespace must be in the same Region as the Subscription's Namespace.

 The API calls in this section are used to create and manipulate Subscriptions.